oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Create the main Spring Application class

-    In the `testrunner` directory, create a new directory called `src/main/java/com/example/testrunner` and in that directory, create a new Java file called `TestrunnerApplication.java` with this content.
-This is a standard Spring Boot main class, notice the `SpringBootApplication` annotation on the class.
-It also has the `EnableJms` annotation which tells Spring Boot to enable JMS functionality in this application.
+    In the `testrunner` directory, open the Java Java file called `TestrunnerApplication.java` and add this content.
+This is a standard Spring Boot main class, notice the `@SpringBootApplication` annotation on the class.
+It also has the `@EnableJms` annotation which tells Spring Boot to enable JMS functionality in this application.
 The `main` method is a normal Spring Boot main method:

     ```java
     <copy>